Jampying/NeuralNetwork/README.md

-Project Overview: This Neural Network weighs the significane of indicators on foreign exchange market in predicting trends.
-The currency pair used will be EUR/USD
+Project Overview: This Neural Network catergorizes and predicts price trends for the following day using the previous weeks data.
+These predictions are for the price of Alibaba Stock.
+The dataset tracks prices daily and includes the following points: date, open, close, high, low, adjusted close, and volume.
+The goal is to determine which past indicator is the most indicative of future trends.

 Project Decision: I have been working with neural networks and financial modeling separately for a while now, beginning in 2022 with the Nvidia workshop, I figured I would like to understand